 RH1F made the streak 82 days on May 4th.
 Only 18 days to go now!
 Some great conditions to Oceania in mid-May saw new countries Wallis & Futuna Is. and Fiji entered in my log thanks to FW/G3TXF, FW/G3SXW, and 3D8AG.

 No more close calls, and the DX QSO's came easily through May 22nd, which was day # 100.
 RA2FBC and EA5/DJ7HZ put me over the top.
 I continued to keep the streak going after reaching my goal of 100 days.
 The streak eventually ended at 154 days on July 15th when I contacted FP/AI5P on 30M.
 Conditions again were very poor due to a severe geomagnetic storm, and I struggled to get that QSO.
 The next day I couldn't work any DX at all, my only QSO that day being with K4VK.
-Since then I have not attempted another long DX streak, being content with keeping my regular QSO per day streak alive.
+I never attempted another streak until the one written about above on March 1, 2013, being content with keeping my regular QSO per day streak alive in between DX streaks.

 Some random highlights of the 54 day extension of the streak included back to back QSO's for new countries on July 2 - A35RK and 3A/OH2BH, 9 JA QSO's on Jun 18 in the morning on 15M, 5H3RK on Jun 20 for a new country and a new zone leaving me with 4 zones needed for WAZ, TT8JLB on Jul 4 for yet another new one, working a dozen or so of the S5##* WRTC stations in the IARU contest, and getting V63KP on 17M for one more new one on Jul 10.